 Nutrient broth is typically made of a powdered beef extract that contains peptones (broken down proteins).
 The powder is dissolved in water, put in test tubes, and sterilized.

-Broth is convenient, as most bacterial samples can be easily introduced into and grown in this type of medium, even those with widely different aerotolerance (oxygen requirements).
+Broth is convenient, as most bacteria will grown in this type of medium, even those with widely different aerotolerances (oxygen requirements).

 Different Types of Oxygen Requirements of Bacteria

 Unlike animals, bacteria do not all require oxygen.
-Some types of bacteria are poisoned by oxygen, others can take it or leave it.
-Liquid broth allows bacteria to grow at varying oxygen levels, which decrease as the depth of the broth increases.
-See the test tube diagram at the end of this article for an illustration of the aerotolerance dependent growth patterns of microbes:
+Some bacteria are poisoned by oxygen, others can take it or leave it.
+Liquid broth allows bacteria to grow at varying oxygen levels, since the oxygen available decreases as the depth of the broth increases.
+See the test tube diagram below for an illustration of the growth patterns of microbes with different oxygen requirements:

-- Obligate aerobic bacteria, those that must have oxygen to extract energy from food, will gather at the top of the test tube, near the broth’s surface, to absorb maximum amount of oxygen (1).
+- Obligate aerobic bacteria, those that must have oxygen to extract energy from food, will gather at the top of the test tube, near the broth’s surface, to absorb maximum amount of oxygen (1 in mage below).

 - Obligate anaerobic bacteria, those killed by oxygen, will gather at the bottom of the test tube, staying as far away from oxygen as possible (2).